Medal for Bravery (Austria-Hungary): Habsburg Empire 1789-1918

 The Medal for Bravery was created by Emperor Joseph II on 19 July 1789 in order to recognize courage in combat by personnel below commissioned rank (courageous acts performed by commissioned officers could after 1757 be rewarded by appointment to the Military Order of Maria Theresa).
 From 1789 to 1915, the Medal for Bravery existed in three classes: Golden Medal for Bravery, Silver Medal for Bravery 1st Class and Silver Medal for Bravery 2nd Class.
 The latter honour was similar in design to the Golden Medal and the Silver Medal 1st Class, but considerably smaller.

 A fourth class, the Bronze Medal for Bravery, was introduced on 14 February 1915 during World War I. It was the same size as the Silver Medal 2nd Class.

 Bars denoting subsequent awards within the same class were introduced on 29 November 1915.

 All versions of the Medal for Bravery bore the portrait of the reigning monarch on the obverse and the inscription "Der Tapferkeit" ("To Bravery") on the reverse.
 Medals awarded during World War I were minted with the portrait of Emperor Franz Josef on the obverse until some months after his death.
 Starting in April 1917, the visage of his successor, Emperor Charles I, was substituted.

 On 26 September 1917, Emperor Charles I amended the statutes of the Medal for Bravery and decreed that the Golden Medal for Bravery and the Silver Medal for Bravery 1st Class could now also be awarded to commissioned officers, particularly in cases where their services were not sufficient for the Military Order of Maria Theresa.
 Commissioned officers wore the same medals as the ranks, plus the letter "K" (in gold or silver, depending on class of the award) superimposed on the triangular ribbon.

+The medal was never awarded with swords.

+Number of medals minted during World War I: